The-Web3-Compass/web3-compass-data-repository/examples/example-12/frontend/production-and-summary.md

 **Blocklock** for time-locked bid encryption.
 Bids stay sealed until reveal time.
 Automatically decrypt when the blockchain reaches the specified block height.
 No trust required.

-**OnlySwaps** for cross-chain payments.
+**only swaps** for cross-chain payments.
 Winners can pay from any supported chain.
 No bridges.
 No wrapped tokens.
 Just coordinated transfers verified by threshold signatures.

 The frontend makes this complexity disappear.
 Users connect their wallet, browse listings, place encrypted bids, and pay from whatever chain they want.
 The cryptography happens in the background.